collapsed-stacks/startups/questions/3447/planning-an-offshore-business-structure-panama-foundation-vs-seychelles-foundat.md

 - tagged: `legal`, `business-structure`, `buisness-model`
 - score: 5

-<p>I would like to create an offshore structure with Private Interest Foundation and underlying business corporation.</p>
+I would like to create an offshore structure with Private Interest Foundation and underlying business corporation.

-<p>There are two main offshore jurisdictions for foundations: Panama and Seychelles.</p>
+There are two main offshore jurisdictions for foundations: Panama and Seychelles.

-<p>But what are the benefits of using one or another?</p>
+But what are the benefits of using one or another?

-<p>I know that in Seychelles it is stated in the Foundation Act itself that a foundation has no owners and that the foundation itself is the beneficial owner of the foundation assets.</p>
+I know that in Seychelles it is stated in the Foundation Act itself that a foundation has no owners and that the foundation itself is the beneficial owner of the foundation assets.

-<p>Is this a big advantage for Seychelles foundations?</p>
+Is this a big advantage for Seychelles foundations?

-<p>Are there any other advantages of one or another jurisdiction?</p>
+Are there any other advantages of one or another jurisdiction?

 ## Answer 5264